 Texas Employer Obligations on Election Day!

-It’s that time of year, the final months before a presidential election.
-This is painfully obvious when we see the candidates go at each other’s throat, then see co-workers and neighbors follow suit.
-The Washington Post recently cited hard data indicating that Americans are much more divided than ever before, so the increased discord you might be seeing at work and during family get-togethers is real, not an illusion.
+It's that time of year, the final months before a presidential election.
+This is painfully obvious when we see the candidates go at each other's throats, then see co-workers and neighbors follow suit.
+The Washington Post recently cited complex data indicating that Americans are much more divided than ever before.
+Hence, the increased discord you might see at work and during family get-togethers is accurate, not an illusion.

-It’s important that, in your role as employer, you keep your cool and understand the law.
-Employers have certain responsibilities when it comes to letting people leave work to vote.
-Because I practice law in Texas, that’s the focus of this article, but many states have rules about when employers must let employees leave work to vote.
+In your role as an employer, you must keep your cool and understand the law.
+Employers have specific responsibilities when letting people leave work to vote.
+Because I practice law in Texas, that's the article's focus, but many states have rules about when employers must let employees leave work to vote.
 Two states (New York and California) also have specific voting rights posting requirements for the workplace.
-When it comes to Texas law, employers (and individuals who supervise employees) might inadvertently commit a crime if they don’t understand the rules.
+Regarding Texas law, employers (and individuals who supervise employees) might inadvertently commit a crime if they don't understand the rules.
 Two potential crimes should be on your radar.
-One can only occur on election day and only if the employee doesn’t have two consecutive hours to get to the polls.
-The second crime is more serious and can theoretically happen at any time.
+One can only occur on election day if the employee doesn't have two consecutive hours to get to the polls.
+The second crime is more severe and can theoretically happen at any time.

 Third Degree Felony - Applies to everyone, all the time.

-Texas Election Code (§276.001) makes it a felony for someone in a position of authority over an employee to threaten or retaliate against an employee either because the employee voted in a certain way or because the voter refused to disclose how he or she voted.
+Texas Election Code (§276.001) makes it a felony for someone in a position of authority over an employee to threaten or retaliate against an employee either because the employee voted in a certain way or because the voter refused to disclose how they voted.

 Tips for Employers:

-- In order to avoid any inadvertent threat to an employee, it’s probably best that you not discuss politics if you tend to be particularly passionate about a particular candidate or ballot measure.
-Negative passion (i.e. insults), directed at your employee, could be perceived as a threat to their job or some other workplace benefit.
-It could quickly devolve into an I Said/You Said fight, and those almost never end well for employers.
+To avoid any accidental threat to an employee, it's probably best that you do not discuss politics if you are particularly passionate about a candidate or ballot measure.
+Harmful passion (i.e., insults) directed at your employee could be perceived as a threat to their job or some other workplace benefit.
+It could quickly devolve into an I Said/You Said fight, and those rarely end well for employers.

-- You’d probably have to be living under a rock to miss the fact that we are facing a big election this November.
-Unfortunately, many elections go under the radar for many citizens.
-Even if you didn’t realize an election was happening or if you don’t think it’s an “important” election, don’t forget your §276.004 obligations.
+You'd probably have to live under a rock to miss that we are facing a big election this November.
+Unfortunately, many polls go under the radar for many citizens.
+Even if you didn't realize an election was happening or if you don't think it's an "important" election, don't forget your §276.004 obligations.

-- If your employees work an 8-5 schedule in Texas, then theoretically §276.004 won’t apply to you because Texas polls are open from 7 a.m. to 7 p.m.
+If your employees work an 8-5 schedule in Texas, then theoretically, §276.004 won't apply to you because Texas polls are open from 7 a.m. to 7 p.m.
 That means the employee will have exactly two hours to get to the polls after leaving your place of business.
-Having said that, if an employee approaches you and says they need to leave a little earlier to get to the poll on time (perhaps because they live in a nearby town), it might be in your best interest to permit them some extra time to get to the polls.
-It’s unlikely to cause any major disruption in your business and it’s good for employee morale.
-If, on the other hand, you refuse to give anyone extra time off because business closes at 5 p.m., do yourself a favor and make sure you don’t keep anyone later than 5.
-The conservative approach would be to close the doors just a few minutes early to make sure everyone gets a full two hours to get to the polls.
-(Remember that even if an employee “chooses” to stay overtime, they might later claim that they weren’t given a choice about staying overtime.
-A court might hold that you didn’t give them time off to vote even though the polls were not open for two consecutive hours outside of work hours.)
+Having said that, if an employee approaches you and says they need to go a little earlier to get to the poll on time (perhaps because they live in a nearby town), it might be in your best interest to permit them some extra time to get to the polls.
+It's unlikely to cause any significant disruption in your business, and it's good for employee morale.
+If, on the other hand, you refuse to give anyone extra time off because a business closes at 5 p.m., do yourself a favor and make sure you don't keep anyone later than 5.
+The conservative approach would be to close the doors just a few minutes early to ensure everyone gets two hours to get to the polls.
+(Remember that even if an employee "chooses" to stay overtime, they might later claim that they weren't given a choice about staying overtime.
+In addition, a court might hold that you didn't give them time off to vote even though the polls were not open for two consecutive hours outside of work hours.)

-Achenbach, Joel and Clement, Scott.
-The Washington Post “America Really is more Divided than Ever” July 16, 2016.
+Achenbach, Joel, and Clement, Scott.
+The Washington Post "America is more Divided than Ever" July 16, 2016.